roscopeco/jasm/README.md

 }
 ```

-If you're familiar with method descriptors at this level, you'll notice I've
-had to take some license with them for the poor lexer's sake.
-This way makes
-it nicer to read (and hand-write) the descriptors though, so I'm keeping it.

-Also FWIW there's a smidge of syntactic sugar around types in case you just can't
+There's a smidge of syntactic sugar around types in case you just can't
 get used to the JVM internal names (for primitives), so you can do e.g. :

 ```java